AusDTO/development-at-dto/README.md

 ## Contributing

 [Open an issue](https://github.com/AusDTO/development-at-dto/issues/new) to discuss changes or additions.
+We encourage you to read our [Code of Conduct](CODE_OF_CONDUCT.md).